team-zomsa/aplib.net/README.md

 ## Overview
 Aplib.Net is a C# re-implementation of the Agent Programming LIBrary (Aplib) for Java.
-The original Aplib can be found [here](https://github.com/iv4xr-project/aplib) and is licensed to Utrecht University, created under the [iv4XR project](https://iv4xr-project.eu/).
+The Java implementation of Aplib can be found [here](https://github.com/iv4xr-project/aplib) and is licensed to Utrecht University, created under the [iv4XR project](https://iv4xr-project.eu/).

 Aplib.Net provides a set of tools for creating automatic playtesting agents for games.
 It is designed in such a way that it can be used in any game that uses the C# language.
-However, we provide additional support for the [Unity game engine](https://unity.com/).
+Additionally, we provide additional support for the [Unity game engine](https://unity.com/), due to its large user base.

-To show the functionality of the library, a demo game has also been created and can be found [its respective repository](https://github.com/team-zomsa/aplib.net-demo).
+A demo game, showcasing the functionality of the library, can be found in [this repository](https://github.com/team-zomsa/aplib.net-demo).

 ## Installation
-Aplib.Net is available as a NuGet package or as a simple dll file, that can then be added as a reference.
+Aplib.Net is available as a NuGet package or as a simple DLL file, that can then be added as a reference.

 Both are available in the [GitHub Release](https://github.com/team-zomsa/aplib.net/releases).